Localization

 Loading translations at runtime

-To use translations in your application, parse the translation file and pass the extracted translations to the interpreter.
+To use translations in your application, call loadLocale() with the language you want.
+Loreline walks the script's imports and loads every available .lang.lor file, then gives you back a single translations map you can pass to the interpreter.
 Here's a JavaScript example:

 import { Loreline } from 'loreline';